mgysel/MVPVinyls/README.md

 # MVP Vinyls

 MVP Vinyls is an e-commerce web application using ReactJS, Flask, and MongoDB that allows users to buy and sell music records, receive record recommendations based on past preferences, and ask a simple chatbot common questions.
-For an in-depth discussion of the project, including the system overview, objectives and functionalities, third-party functionalities, implementation challenges, and user documentation/manual, refer to `COMP3900 Final Report`.
+For an in-depth discussion of the project, including the system overview, objectives and functionalities, third-party functionalities, implementation challenges, and user documentation/manual, refer to `COMP3900 Final Report.pdf`.

 ## Problem